jonocairns/dankbot/README.md

 Uses node, es6, ava (tests), sinon (stub/mock), eslint, mongodb, circle-ci (build) and heroku (deployment/environment)

 ## Mini Docs
-Add memes to the sounds folder.
-Whatever you name the file will be ready when you launch the app.
-Eg dank.mp3 can be run with !dank.

 Add intro sounds for specific members of your discord channel.
 In mongodb inside your intros store